riskportal/network-tutorial/docs/5_load_graph.md

 ## Next Step

 Proceed to [6.
-Visualization](./6_visualization.md) to plot enriched clusters and explore domain layout.
+Visualization](./6_visualization.md) to plot overrepresented clusters and explore domain layout.